What you need to know about Leadership Cleveland

 The program year

 The 10-month program year begins with a mandatory opening retreat in September.
 Participants may miss only one session to remain in the program.
 Session days begin at 7:30 a.m. and end by 6:00 p.m.
-Dates for Leadership Cleveland 2016:
+Dates for Leadership Cleveland Class of 2017:

-Participants also work in small teams for two to three months to plan a program session day.
+Participants also work in small teams for two to three months to plan a program session.

 Admission to Leadership Cleveland is through a competitive application process open to C-suite, senior-level, experienced leaders from all sectors in the community.
-The online application is available from February 1, 2015, through 11:59 p.m. on March 16, 2015.
-To appy, leaders must have already demonstrated significant community involvement, have the full support of their organization, and have letters of support from two Leadership Cleveland alumni.
+The online application is available from February 1, 2016, through 11:59 p.m. on March 15, 2016.
+To appy, applicants must have already demonstrated significant community involvement, have the full support of their organization, and have letters of support from two Leadership Cleveland alumni.
 Acceptance to the class is announced in June upon approval of the Cleveland Leadership Center Board of Trustees.
 Approximately 65 leaders are chosen annually through this highly competitive slection process.

 Qualified candidates must: